nilsgiebing/matic-docs/docs/develop/quicknode.md

 -   Command-line.

--   That violet love for Polygon and brownies.

 ## What is Brownie?
 -----------------

 Smart contract development is majorly dominated by JavaScript-based libraries like [web3.js](https://web3js.readthedocs.io/), [ethers.js](https://docs.ethers.io/), [Truffle](https://www.trufflesuite.com/docs/truffle/overview), and [Hardhat](https://hardhat.org/).
 Python is a versatile, highly used language and can also be used for smart contracts/web3 development; [web3.py](https://web3py.readthedocs.io/en/stable/) is a compelling Python library that fulfills web3 needs.
 Brownie framework is built on top of web3.py.

-Brownies are small rectangular confectionary items loved by everyone, but the [Brownie](https://eth-brownie.readthedocs.io/en/latest/index.html#brownie) we are talking about today is a Python-based framework to develop and test smart contracts.
+[Brownie](https://eth-brownie.readthedocs.io/en/latest/index.html#brownie) is a Python-based framework to develop and test smart contracts.
 Brownie has support for both Solidity and Vyper contracts, and it even provides contract testing via [pytest](https://github.com/pytest-dev/pytest).

 To demonstrate the process of writing and deploying a smart contract with Brownie, we will use [Brownie-mixes](https://github.com/brownie-mix) which are template projects.
 Specifically, we will use a [token mix](https://github.com/brownie-mix/token-mix), which is a template of the ERC-20 implementation.

 ## Step 1: Installing dependencies
 -----------------------

-Brownie is built on top of python3, so we need it installed to work with brownie; let us check if we have python3 installed on our system.
+Brownie is built on top of python3, so we need it installed to work with Brownie; let us check if we have python3 installed on our system.
 To do so, type the following in your terminal/cmd:

 ```
 python3 -V